zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

 5. [Send] *TXT Query* to the *Cymru Base Name*.

 6. If at least one of the following criteria is met, output *[CN04_EMPTY_PREFIX_SET]* and exit this lookup:
    1. The [DNS Response] has the [RCODE Name] NXDomain.
    2. The [DNS Response] has the [RCODE Name] NoError and an empty answer section.

 7. If at least one of the following criteria is met, output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup:
    1. There is no response.
-   2. The [DNS Response] has the [RCODE Name] NoError.
+   2. The [DNS Response] does not have the [RCODE Name] NoError.

 8. Extract the TXT record(s) from the response (see [IP to ASN Mapping] for examples), and do:
    1. If there are multiple strings (i.e., TXT records), ignore all strings except for the string with the most specific subnet.
    2. Extract the IP prefix from the string.
-   4. If it was not possible to extract the IP prefix (i.e., malformed response), output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup.
+   3. If it was not possible to extract the IP prefix (i.e., malformed response), output *[CN04_ERROR_PREFIX_DATABASE]* and exit this lookup.

 9. Return the IP prefix.